kiringodhwani/RustCheatSheet/README.md

 }
 ```

-- **Type aliases can also convey meaning**.
+<br>**Type aliases can also convey meaning**.
 In the above, “Thunk” is a word for code that will be evaluated at some later point in time.
 This is an appropriate name for a closure that gets stored.

 ## Never Type